Sexual harassment has no specific venue.

 - Investigate the complaint.

 - Talk with employee who has made the complaint and advise that they should follow up if there is any form of retaliation.

 - Assure the accused that an unbiased examination of the facts will occur.

 - Interview witnesses to the harassment action.

 - Consult with human resources and legal counsel.

 - Reprimand or terminate the employee with notice in their employee file.

 You do have legal options against sexual harassment, and seeking legal counsel is the first thing you should do after reporting the abuse through the proper channels at your place of employment, or at school, or wherever the incident took place; if there are procedural guidelines set up that you must follow.

-Once the particulars of your case are presented, the attorneys at the Law Offices of Anderson Barkley can assist you with civil or criminal action to provide you with damages, and even personal injury that you sustained due to the sexual harassment.
-Please call to arrange for a complementary consultation.
+Once the particulars of your case are presented, the sexual harassment attorneys at the Law Offices of Anderson Barkley can assist you with civil or criminal action to provide you with damages, and even personal injury that you sustained due to the sexual harassment.
+Please call to arrange for a complimentary consultation.

 Anderson Barkley Law